heondo/didactic-telegram/README.md

 ##### Week 4

+- Was going to move the submit note button away from on top of the text input for user experience but it doesn't change anything.
+Clicks don't register when a text input is focused
 - Rename files and components for clarity and consistency
 - Create separate screen for details, swipers screen etc.